NewsLocal News

 "We’re getting a large update which will allow us to be more competitive as a venue for a lot of things," said Oklahoma Music Hall of Fame Executive Director Tony Corbell.

-But in getting the grant it required the museum and the local country music radio station to leave temporarily.
+But those renovations require the museum and the local country music radio station to leave the space temporarily.

 While the museum has a space at the nearby Muskogee Civic Center, the radio station is still searching.